 Our technology provides durability, protection and color to our customers.
 Those benefits also translate into coatings which allow customers to increase their own performance and productivity.
-We are a leader in developing products with reduced environmental and toxicity footprints, such as waterborne liquid coatings, low-to-zero VOC- and HAPs-containing liquid and powder coatings.
+We are a leader in developing products with reduced environmental and toxicity footprints, such as waterborne liquid coatings, low-to-zero VOC- and HAPs-containing liquid and powder coatings, and tin- and formaldehyde-free coatings.